urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 Assuming you have a fresh server such as the one Digital Ocean would offer or a fresh EC2 instance.
 We want an ansible play that creates an unprivileged user with SSH authentication.
-So we have to do the following locally or on our devops server:
+So we have to do the following locally or on our deploy server:

  - generate an SSH key pair **without a passphrase**
  - add the public key of the generated key to the deploy user's known_hosts file